BASF, RWE in partnership to cut green house gas emissions

-German chemicals giant BASF (BASFn.DE) said on Monday it would form a strategic partnership with Germany's top utility RWE (RWEG.DE) for its long-term goal to achieve climate neutrality.
+FRANKFURT (Reuters) - German chemicals giant BASF said on Monday it would form a strategic partnership with Germany’s top utility RWE for its long-term goal to achieve climate neutrality.

 BASF did not provide further details but said a press briefing would be held on the matter on Friday with the chief executives of both companies.